KevinMendes/cookie-banner/README.md

 ## Props

-day : must be an integer, number of day before cookies approbation expiration. yes : Text to the approval button info :  Text to the info button link : URL that info button have to open text : Text use in the banner area
+day : must be an integer, number of day before cookies approbation expiration. // Is not set banner will appear at every new session. yes : Text to the approval button // Required info :  Text to the info button // Not required, no button if you don't link : URL that info button have to open // not required, only use it with info button text : Text use in the banner area // Required

 ## SCSS